Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

 Best practice is to provision and manage Service Fabric clusters using ARM templates.
 This guide describes the steps to rotate Storage Account Keys using ARM templates.
 If you are not using ARM templates to provision and manage Service Fabric clusters, you can use [resources.azure.com](https://resources.azure.com) to modify the Service Fabric resource to rotate Storage Account Keys.

+## Process

+1. Verify cluster state before starting process.
+1. Verify cluster configuration for storage account keys.
+    1. Determine current active storage account key.
+1. Using ARM Template or https://resources.azure.com, modify each node type / scale set.
+    1. Setting inactive storage account key.
+    1. Setting active storage account key.
+1. Verify cluster state after completing process.
+1. Troubleshooting.

+## Verify cluster state before starting process

+Verify current state of 'EventStore' system service and overall cluster in Service Fabric Explorer before starting process.
+The cluster should be in a healthy state with no errors or warnings before proceeding with storage account key rotation excluding errors or warnings for expired storage keys.
+If the cluster is not in a healthy state, resolve the errors or warnings before proceeding with storage account key rotation as this may block the cluster from processing the configuration change.

 ## Modify using ARM Template

 ### Validate current configuration

 Use the following steps to validate current configuration of Service Fabric resource and VMSS extensions.
-Use [Microsoft.Compute virtualMachineScaleSets](https://learn.microsoft.com/azure/templates/microsoft.compute/virtualmachinescalesets) and [Microsoft.ServiceFabric clusters](https://learn.microsoft.com/azure/templates/microsoft.servicefabric/clusters) for reference.
+See [Microsoft.Compute virtualMachineScaleSets](https://learn.microsoft.com/azure/templates/microsoft.compute/virtualmachinescalesets) and [Microsoft.ServiceFabric clusters](https://learn.microsoft.com/azure/templates/microsoft.servicefabric/clusters) for reference.

-1. For each Nodetype / Virtual Machine Scale Set (VMSS), verify current Service Fabric extension storage configuration.
+1. For each node type / Virtual Machine Scale Set (VMSS), verify current Service Fabric extension storage configuration.
     * In the Service Fabric VM Extension section, verify there are two storage keys configured and 'StorageAccountKey2' refers to key2 of storage account.
 If configured with only one key 'StorageAccountKey1', add a second key 'StorageAccountKey2'.

         ```json